Combinatorial Contracts: Gross Substitutes Functions

 We first observe that $a \in \setal$.
 To see this, assume that $a \not\in \setal$.
 Then by genericity, $\alpha f(\setal[t] \mid \setal^{t-1}) - c(\setal[t]) > \alpha f(a' \mid \setal^{t-1}) - c(a')$ for all $t$ and all $a' \neq \setal[t]$.
 As these are finitely many strict inequalities, there is an $\epsilon > 0$ such that we also have $(\alpha - \epsilon) f(\setal[t] \mid \setal^{t-1}) - c(\setal[t]) > (\alpha - \epsilon) f(a' \mid \setal^{t-1}) - c(a')$ for all $t$ and all $a' \neq \setal[t]$.
 That is, the execution of \greedy\ on $\alpha - \epsilon$ is the same as on $\alpha$: This is a contradiction to $\alpha$ being critical.

 Since $a \in \setal$, let $\ell$ be the step in \greedy\ such that $\setal[\ell]=a$.

-One can further assume that the marginal utility $\alpha \cdot f(a \mid \setal^{\ell-1} ) - c(a) = 0$.
-Indeed, it must be non-negative, and if it is strictly positive then in every step \greedy\ has only one action that maximizes the marginal utility.
+One can further assume that the marginal utility is zero, namely that $\alpha \cdot f(a \mid \setal^{\ell-1} ) - c(a) = 0$.
+Indeed, it must be non-negative (since \greedy\ picked it), and if it is strictly positive then the marginal utilities of all actions up to this point are strictly positive, and there are no ties by the genericity assumption.
 This implies that for small enough $\epsilon$ \greedy\ on $\alpha-\epsilon$ will choose exactly the same set $\setal$, which contradicts $\alpha$ being critical.

 Furthermore, $\alpha \cdot f(a' \mid \setal^{\ell-1} ) - c(a') < 0$ for all $a' \neq a$ because otherwise $\alpha \in\cand{f,c}{a,a'}$, contradicting genericity.
 Similarly, for $\alpha$, \greedy\ has a positive marginal utility for every step $t<\ell$, and in every such step, the action that maximizes the marginal utility is unique.
 Thus, for small enough $\epsilon$, \greedy\ on $\alpha-\epsilon$ selects the same action $\setal[t]$ for all $t<\ell$, and selects no action at step $\ell$ since the marginal utility of all remaining actions at $\alpha-\epsilon$ is negative.
 It follows that, for $\alpha'$, \greedy\ would have chosen the exact same actions except for $a$, and $\setalp=\setal \setminus\{a\}$.